• Skip to main content

 How do long tail keywords improve conversion rates?

 Long tail keywords improve conversion rates by aligning closely with user intent.
-When users search for specific phrases, they are often further along in the buying process, making them more likely to convert when they find relevant content.
+When users search for specific phrases, they are often further along in the buying process, making them more likely to convert when they find relevant local service content.

 How many long tail keywords should a page target?